tangotargeting/tango-android/README.md

 ## You are ready to go!

 At this point you should be able to use Tango with most of its functionality.
-The following step is for enabling handling custom triggered campaigns actions.
+The following step is for enabling handling custom triggered campaigns' actions.

 ### 5. Handle custom campaign actions